BeautifulTovarisch/Notes/Penance/Mathematics/Calculus/Continuity/Continuity of Functions.md

 > [!info] Neighborhood of $x$
 > We refer to any open interval with $x$ as its midpoint as a **neighborhood** of $x$.

-We express the precision definition of a limit in terms of arbitrarily narrow neighborhoods:
+We express the definition of a limit in terms of arbitrarily narrow neighborhoods:

 > [!info] Neighborhood Definition of a Limit
 > Let $N(A)$ be a neighborhood of $A$ and $N(p)$ be a neighborhood of $p$.
 We say that $\lim_{x \to p} f(x) = A$ if and only if $\forall N(A) \; \exists N(p)$ such that